 Download this anesthesia monitoring sheet, available as a PDF, and recommended by veterinary technician specialist, Katrina Lafferty.

-This award is given annually, or at the AAV committee’s discretion, to an outstanding practitioner that has advanced the quality of health care for companion birds.
+This award is given annually, or at the Selection Committee’s discretion, to an outstanding practitioner that has advanced the quality of health care for companion birds.

 Reptile dentition tends to be relatively uniform with a simple, conical shape.
 Most reptile teeth are loosely attached with the dental attachment most superficial in acrodontic species.
 Tooth loss and replacement is a normal occurrence in reptile species with pleurodont dentition, which includes snakes, and many lizards.
 Take special care when handling reptiles with acrodont dentition as teeth will not be replaced when infected or fractured.
 Additionally, periodontal disease is common in captive lizards with acrodont dentition such as bearded dragons and chameleons.
 Periodontal disease is an insidious condition.
 As plaque formation builds and gingivitis worsens, many reptiles will continue to eat.
 The owner may not observe problems until disease is quite advanced.
 Feeding lizards an unnatural, soft diet is believed to promote plaque development and the development of periodontal disease.